MITHaystack/HOPS/doc/reference/source/hops4/libraries/plugins/python_examples.rst

 6. **Testing**: Include validation and testing code

 **Integration with HOPS4 Pipeline:**
-The Python examples show how custom Python functions can be seamlessly integrated into the HOPS4 processing pipeline through the operator framework, enabling:
+The Python examples show how custom Python functions can be integrated into the HOPS4 processing pipeline through the operator framework, enabling:

 - **Custom Preprocessing**: Data correction before fringe fitting